 - The Rival: To Specter's unit.
 Depending on how events play, this can come to a head on Wernke, where Specter fights Burr himself, who brings a lot of Mechwarriors with him, outnumbering and potentially outgunning Specter's lances for that mission.

-Peter Steiner-DavionYounger brother to Victor Steiner-Davion, and eventually the Archon of the Lyran Commonwealth after the ouster of his power-mad sister Katherine.
+Peter Steiner-DavionYounger brother and ally to Victor Steiner-Davion, and eventually the Archon of the Lyran Commonwealth after the ouster of his power-mad sister Katherine.

 - Supporting Leader: For the Davion path in the latter parts of the game.
 You even fight alongside him in the finale.